heapwolf/lev/README.md

 commandline and repl leveldb

 # usage
-Do a range query to stduot (with a limit of 10)
+Do a range query to stdout (with a limit of 10)

 ```js
 lev -r 'foo' 'foobar' -l 10